-Acquisition-related costs other than acquisition amortization- For the year ended December 31, 2023, we recorded

-\$103.2 million (\$79.5 million, net of tax) for acquisition-related costs other than acquisition amortization.
+Acquisition-related costs other than acquisition amortization - For the year ended December 31, 2023, we recorded \$103.2 million (\$79.5 million, net of tax) for acquisition-related costs other than acquisition amortization.
 For the year ended December 31, 2022, we recorded \$68.2 million (\$50.6 million, net of tax) for acquisition-related costs other than acquisition amortization.
 These costs primarily related to transaction and integration costs resulting from recent acquisitions and were recorded in operating income.
 Management believes excluding this charge from certain financial results provides meaningful supplemental information regarding our financial results, since a charge of such an amount is not comparable among the periods.
 This is consistent with how our management reviews and assesses Equifax's historical performance and is useful when planning, forecasting, and analyzing future periods.

-Charge related to the realignment of resources and other costs.
-For the year ended December 31, 2023, we recorded a restructuring charge of \$34.6 million (\$24.6 million, net of tax) related to the realignment of resources and other costs.
+Charge related to the realignment of resources and other costs - For the year ended December 31, 2023, we recorded a restructuring charge of \$34.6 million (\$24.6 million, net of tax) related to the realignment of resources and other costs.
 For the year ended December 31, 2022, we recorded a restructuring charge of \$24.0 million (\$18.0 million, net of tax) related to the realignment of resources and other costs.
 These restructuring charges predominantly relate to the reduction of headcount and contract terminations in order to support the Company's strategic objectives and increase the integration of our global operations.
 Management believes excluding this charge from certain financial results provides meaningful supplemental information regarding our financial results for the years ended December 31, 2023 and 2022, since the charges are not comparable among the periods.
 This is consistent with how our management reviews and assesses Equifax's historical performance and is useful when planning, forecasting and analyzing future periods.

-Income tax effects of stock awards that are recognized upon vesting or settlement.
-For the year ended December 31, 2023, we recorded a tax benefit of \$3.4 million related to the tax effects of deductions for stock compensation in excess of amounts recorded for compensation costs.
+Income tax effects of stock awards that are recognized upon vesting or settlement - For the year ended December 31, 2023, we recorded a tax benefit of \$3.4 million related to the tax effects of deductions for stock compensation in excess of amounts recorded for compensation costs.
 For the year ended December 31, 2022, we recorded a tax benefit of \$6.8 million related to the tax effects of deductions for stock compensation in excess of amounts recorded for compensation costs.
-For the year ended December 31, 2022, we recorded a tax benefit of \$6.8 million related to the tax effects of deductions for stock compensation in excess of amounts recorded for compensation costs.
 Management believes excluding this tax effect from financial results provides meaningful supplemental information regarding our financial results for the three and twelve months ended December 31, 2023, as compared to the corresponding periods in 2022, because these amounts are non-operating and relate to income tax benefits or deficiencies for stock awards recognized when tax amounts differ from recognized stock compensation cost.
 This is consistent with how management reviews and assesses Equifax's historical performance and is useful when planning, forecasting and analyzing future periods.

 Argentina highly inflationary foreign currency adjustment - Argentina experienced multiple periods of increasing inflation rates, devaluation of the peso, and increasing borrowing rates.
 As such, Argentina was deemed a highly inflationary economy by accounting policymakers.
 For the year ended December 31, 2023, we recorded a foreign currency loss of \$3.8 million related to the impact of remeasuring the peso denominated monetary assets and liabilities as a result of Argentina being a highly inflationary economy.
-For the year ended December 31, 2022, we recorded a foreign currency loss of \$0.2 million.
+For the year ended December 31, 2022, we recorded a foreign currency gain of \$0.2 million.
 Management believes excluding this charge is useful as it allows investors to evaluate our performance for different periods on a more comparable basis.
 This is consistent with how management reviews and assesses Equifax's historical performance and is useful when planning, forecasting and analyzing future periods.